logo image

 The second image is of from Broad Street looking east to Saltoun Square and the Market Cross, centre of Fraserburgh.
 The Market Cross was originally built in 1613, on the east side of the Square, before being moved to the centre of the Square in 1858.

-The Saltoun Inn, built in 1801, is situated on the north side of the Square, Town House built in 1855 on the south side, and the Old Parish Church next to the Town House in 1803.
+The Saltoun Inn, built in 1801, is on the north side of the Square, Town House built in 1855 on the south side, and the Old Parish Church next to the Town House in 1803.

-Next to the Old Parish Church is the the Saltoun Mausoleum, with the Saltoun Family being Lords and Ladies from the 1400s.
-The Fraser family gained the title Lord Saltoun from the 1600s through marriage, with that Family building much of the the Town, and naming it Fraserburgh.
+The Fraser family gained the title Lord Saltoun from the 1600s through marriage, with that Family building much of the the Town, then naming it Fraserburgh.

 Fraserburgh Heritage Centre is about half of a mile north of the Town Centre, open from April to October, covering the History of the Area and People.
 This building was completed around 1900 to store Herring Barrels, converted to the Heritage Centre in 1998.